freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/25-front-end-development/workshop-shopping-list/66c748ffdfbe4f2ede268be2.md

 # --description--

-Na etapa final do workshop, registre a lista de compras final no console.
+No passo final do workshop, registre a lista de compras final no console.

 Com este último passo, a lista de compras está completa!